TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 However, more notable than the sheer volume of output, this region of Andalucía produces some of the finest olive oil in the world — highly prized for its delicious, intense fruitiness.

-Ripe olives hanging from the tree at La Finca.
+Ripe olives hanging from a tree at La Finca.

 Ripe olives hanging from the tree.